 If you are ready for some ACTION STEPS on how to get your accompanying skills up to the level you've always wanted them to be, then you must register for this FREE class.

 Inside the class, I'm sharing:

 ➡️ How to actually use the F.O.R.M.
-Method to play the piano effectively for yourself
+Method to play the piano effectively for yourself and for your students

 ➡️ The 4 misconceptions people (and singers specifically) have when thinking about learning to play the piano

 ➡️ Why you DON’T need a degree in music and years of piano lessons to be able to play the piano for yourself or for others